What Types of Problems Are Covered By The Lemon Law?

 New vs Used Vehicles: Who is Protected?

-While Lemon Laws are more commonly associated with new vehicles, used vehicles can also be protected under certain circumstances.
+While Lemon Laws are more commonly associated with new vehicles, the lemon law also covers used vehicles under certain circumstances.
 If a used vehicle is still under its original manufacturer’s warranty, it may be covered.
 Some states also have specific Used Car Lemon Laws.

 The range of issues that the Lemon Law might cover is as diverse as the vehicles themselves.
 The anomalies could be apparent right from the moment you drive your vehicle out of the dealership, or they might surface weeks, months, or even years later.
 Whether minor or major, overt or subtle, the key determinant is that the defect is a nonconformity – a deviation that significantly affects the vehicle’s safety, usability, or value.